advayta108/zenbu.js/README.md

   <br/>

   <span>
-      <a href="https://zenbu.dev" style="text-decoration: none;">Zenbu.js</a> is a JavaScript framework for building hackable, extensible software.
+      <a href="https://zenbu.dev" style="text-decoration: none;">Zenbu.js</a> is a JavaScript framework for building hackable software.
   </span>